Willoweyes/MicroROS-and-ROS2/README.md

 STM32CubeIDE

+## Prerequisites:
+I will update this based on the bug that people get :)

 ## If you want to run this, follow these steps:
 1: Clone the repo to your own local folder